-We will receive you at Tribhuvan International Airport in Kathmandu (1,400m/4,600ft) and transfer you to your hotel.
-The rest of the day is free for you to relax and recover from jet lag or explore the vibrant streets of Thamel on your own.
+We will receive you at Tribhuvan International Airport in Kathmandu (1,400m) and transfer you to your hotel.
+The rest of the day is free to relax, recover from jet lag, or explore the vibrant streets of Thamel.
+In the evening we will hold a pre-trip meeting in the hotel lobby where you will meet your guide, review the itinerary in detail, discuss gear requirements, and ask any questions about the journey ahead.

 Today we explore the cultural and historical treasures of Kathmandu Valley with visits to three UNESCO World Heritage Sites: